-A positive value of the dipole indicates a HLW occurrence while a negative value corresponds to the HLE event.
-We evaluate 425 the method using the LLAT approach and the automatic detection of the SHL barycenter (Lavaysse et al., 2009) used during the H2020 Dynamics-Aerosol-Chemistry-Cloud Interactions in West Africa (DACCIWA) project campaign (Knippertz et al., 2017), which aims to evaluate the seasonal location of the SHL with respect to its climatological position.
-An illustration of our method for the year 2005 is shown in [FigS11]; and confirms that there is a good agreement between the evolution of the dipole of T850 in ERA5 and the SHL barycenter computed in Knippertz et al. (2017).
-After the assessment of the detection method, 430 we evaluate the representation of the SHL components in the seasonal forecasts and ERA5 data [Fig11-a)].
+project campaign (Knippertz et al., 2017), which aims to evaluate the seasonal location of the SHL with respect to its climatological position.
+An illustration of our method for the year 2005 is shown in Fig. S11 and confirms that there is a good agreement between the evolution of the dipole of T850 in ERA5 and the SHL barycenter computed in Knippertz et al. (2017).
+After the assessment of the detection method, we evaluate the representation of the SHL components in the seasonal forecasts and ERA5 data (Fig. 11a).
 As the corrected forecasts are unbiased compared to the raw forecasts, we use them for this analysis.
-The results show that ERA5 presents a bimodal regime; the first one is less accentuated and associated with the HLE events (negative dipole value) while the second regime is more representative and related to HLW events (positive dipole value).
-For MF7, we also noticed a bimodal regime and a large range in the distribution of the dipole compared to ERA5; the first regime is more frequent and associated with the 435 HLE events.
+The results show that ERA5 presents a bimodal regime; the first one is less accentuated and associated with the HLE events (negative dipole value), while the second regime is more representative and related to HLW events (positive dipole value).
+For MF7, we also noticed a bimodal regime and a large range in the distribution of the dipole compared to ERA5; the first regime is more frequent and associated with the HLE events.
 The second regime is less frequent and related to HLW events.
 With SEAS5, we also observed a bimodal regime and a reduced range compared to ERA5.
 The first regime is less important and associated with the HLE events, while the second one is more important and related to HLW events.
-From this analysis, we can notice that MF7(SEAS5) tends to overestimate the HLE(HLW respectively) phases [Fig11-a)].
-This behavior in the seasonal models is well highlighted when using the raw forecasts for the computation of the dipole (see [FigS16-a)] in supplementary material).
-MF7 and SEAS5 here again exhibit opposite behaviours in terms of frequencies and intensities of the SHL components.
-The analysis of the correlation between 440 the models and ERA5 shows that MF7 seems to be slightly better correlated with ERA5 than SEAS5 see [Table 1].
-We noticed a little and not significant improvement of the correlation with the corrected signal.
+From this analysis, we can notice that MF7 (SEAS5) tends to overestimate the HLE (HLW) phases (Fig. 11a).
+This behavior in the seasonal models is well highlighted when using the raw forecasts for the computation of the dipole (see Fig. S16a in the Supplement).
+MF7 and SEAS5 here again exhibit opposite behaviors in terms of frequencies and intensities of the

 Table 1.
-Correlation between the dipole values derived from the seasonal models (SEAS5/MF7) and the one derived from ERA5.
-The "Raw dipole" represents the dipole computed using raw forecasts, and "Corrected dipole" using the bias corrected forecasts).
+Correlation between the dipole values derived from the seasonal models (SEAS5 and MF7) and the one derived from ERA5.
+The "Raw dipole" represents the dipole computed using raw forecasts and "Corrected dipole" that using the bias-corrected forecasts.